-AIII.5.8 Treatment in cases of void strata
+AIII.4.8 Treatment in cases of void strata

-AIII.5.8.1 A stratum may be void because of the casualty of all the units belonging to the stratum.
-This may occur in one sub-sample or in both the sub-samples.
-If it relates to only one sub-sample, then estimate for the void stratum may be replaced with the estimate as obtained from the other sub-sample for the same stratum.
+AIII.4.8.1 A stratum may be void because of the casualty of all the units belonging to the stratum.
+This may occur in one sub-sample or more subsamples.
+If it relates to only one subsample, then estimate for the void stratum may be replaced with the estimate as obtained from the other sub-sample for the same stratum separately for central and state.
+All the various cases are discussed below:

-AIII.5.8.2 When a stratum is void in both the sub-samples, the following procedure is recommended:
+AIII.4.8.2 When a stratum is void in the sub-samples 1 and 3, the following procedure is recommended: